MinervaExpt/TupleComparison/TupleSummarizer/readme.md

 # dataExample.txt is a list of data files

-#that will generate an output root file with histograms for each variable in the tuple hist_dataExample.txt_physical_CCQENu.root and a text file ranges_dataExample.txt_physical_CCQENu.txt
+#that will generate an output root file with histograms for each variable in the tuple hist_dataExample_physical_CCQENu.root and a text file ranges_dataExample_physical_CCQENu.txt

 # physical refers to a set of cuts applied